Jerusalem Music Centre

-The Jerusalem Music Centre is an institute for musical education in Mishkenot Sha’ananim, Jerusalem.
-The centre offers programs, courses, and master classes.
-The centre also hosts musical events for the public, including concerts, workshops and seminars.
+The Jerusalem Music Centre is an institute for musical education in Mishkenot Sha’ananim, Jerusalem, Israel.
+Founded in 1973, the centre is dedicated to nurturing outstanding young musicians from across the country through long-term educational programs, performance opportunities, and professional training.
+In addition to its educational mission, the centre hosts concerts, master classes, workshops, and seminars for the general public and for professional musicians.

 History

-The Jerusalem Music Centre was established in 1973, by Isaac Stern and the Jerusalem Foundation.
-The Program for Excelling Young Violinists was established in 1980.
+The Jerusalem Music Centre was established in 1973 through the initiative of violinist Isaac Stern, the Mayor of Jerusalem at the time Teddy Kollek, and philosopher Isaiah Berlin.
+Construction of the centre was completed in 1976, as part of the cultural complex at Mishkenot Sha’ananim with the help of the Jerusalem Foundation.

+In 1980, the centre launched its first major educational framework, a program for the cultivation of young violinists, combining individual coaching, chamber music training, and master classes with leading international musicians.
 The Excelling Musicians Program in the IDF, which allows young musicians to continue their studies during their military service, was established in 1985 together with the Jerusalem Music Centre.
 The Jerusalem Quartet, Israel’s first professional chamber group, was formed under the auspices of the centre and other institutions in 1997.
 In 2000, the Jerusalem Music Centre and the Ministry of Education established a program for teaching string instruments in elementary schools in and around Jerusalem.

 In 2009, pianist Murray Perahia was appointed president of the Jerusalem Music Center.